 What do credit card over-limit fees cost?

-If you opt in, the issuer typically charges $25 for the first over-limit purchase and $35 for any additional over-limit charge within the next six months.
-The issuer may also raise your interest rate if you surpass your credit limit.
+If you’re thinking about using over-limit protection, be sure to count the cost in advance.
 Lesavich said over-limit protection is generally not a good option due to the fees and the potential to accrue high interest charges over time.

 “You’re paying for something over a longer period of time and in a different set of circumstances,” he said.
 “A $50 overcharge may end up costing you $500 in the long run.”